A personal loan can be an affordable way to manage financial needs such as debt consolidation, home improvement, or unexpected medical expenses.

 PenFed Credit Union was established in 1935 and has since grown into a well-known credit union with more than 1.8 million members.
-PenFed is federally insured through the National Credit Union Administration (NCUA) and advertises some of the best rates on its loan products, including personal loans.
+PenFed is federally insured through the National Credit Union Administration (NCUA) and advertises some of the best rates on its loan products.

 PenFed personal loans are only available to current or eligible PenFed members.
 You may be eligible for PenFed membership based on association membership, your employment, a military affiliation, or something else.